Are you on Channel?

 Organisational Psychologist Dr Nick Mabbott is a sleep science expert and has spoken regularly at Transafe WA forums about mental health, fatigue and optimising sleep.
 Nick prepared this flyer as a resource for those that have concerns about their mental health, or that of a friend, family member or colleague.

-Nick is currently working within a sub-committee of Transafe WA on a research project which will gather data on the levels of depression in the heavy vehicle industry in WA with the ultimate aim of gaining a greater understanding of the causes.
-Statistics will be used to inform policy, strategy and programs addressing the issue.
+Nick is currently working within a sub-committee of Transafe WA on a research project – Are you on Channel? which will gather data on the levels and triggers of depression in the heavy vehicle industry in WA.
+The ultimate aim of the project is to inform policy, strategy and programs to address the issue.

 Road Trauma Support WA